karl-zylinski/odin-c-bindgen/README.md

 	// "_*Count"
 ]

+// Enums automatically have any prefix that is sharred by all members removed.
+This sometimes
+// misbehaves for certain names.
+Use this setting to manually set the perfix to remove for a
+// certain enum type.
+remove_enum_member_prefix = {
+	// "enum type name" = "enum member prefix to strip"
+	// "PixelFormat" = "PIXEL_FORMAT_"
+}

 // Overrides the type of a procedure parameter or return value.
 For a parameter use the key
 // Proc_Name.parameter_name.
 For a return value use the key Proc_Name.
 //